 Anne is a lawyer by background having been a partner at international law firm Allen & Overy LLP for 25 years where she acted on and helped to structure many innovative infrastructure deals.
 Anne currently sits on the Nuclear Liabilities Financial Assurance Board, is a trustee on the board of Cancer Research UK and a non-executive director of AIM listed company Hydrogen Group PLC.

 John is the Chief Executive Officer of Heathrow Airport Holdings.
 Prior to joining Heathrow in 2009 he held a number of executive roles at Taylor Wimpey and Bass.

-Richard Morse, Deputy Chairman and Non-Executive Director
+Deputy Chairman and Non-Executive Director

 Richard is an investment banker with more than 25 years' experience of infrastructure and energy transactions, having been head of energy and infrastructure corporate advisory teams at Dresdner Kleinwort Wasserstein, Goldman Sachs International and Greenhill International.
 Richard is currently a partner at Opus Corporate Finance and Chairman of John Laing Environmental Assets Group.

 Mike is a non-executive director of Southern Water Services; Network Rail & ARCADIS, the global design & cost consultancy business.
 He was President and CEO of Skanska UK plc from October 2009 until May 2017.
 Prior to that he was Executive Vice President and a main Board Director for Skanska UK plc from June 2001 to September 2009, where he was responsible for leading the infrastructure and then building construction businesses.